sixafter/charts/charts/cert-issuer/README.md

 ## Features

-- **Automated Certificate Issuance**: Leverages cert-manager to handle certificate management.
+- **Automated Certificate Issuance**: Utilizes cert-manager to streamline certificate issuance and renewal.
-- **Multi-Cloud Support**: Supports DNS challenges for AWS Route 53, Google Cloud DNS, Azure DNS, Vault, and Cloudflare and HTTP challenges.
+- **Multi-Cloud and Multi-Challenge Support**: Supports DNS challenges for AWS Route 53, Google Cloud DNS, Azure DNS, Cloudflare, and HTTP challenges across diverse environments.
-- **Self-Signed Certificates**: Allows optional configuration for self-signed issuers.
+- **Self-Signed Certificates**: Provides optional configuration for generating self-signed certificates.
-- **Secure and Flexible**: Parameterized configurations for secrets, namespaces, and annotations.
+- **Secure and Flexible Configuration**: Offers customizable options for secrets, namespaces, annotations, and more.
+- **OCI-Compliant Distribution**: Charts are packaged and stored in the GitHub Container Registry for efficient deployment.
+- **CA Support**: Enables the signing of certificates using a CA keypair stored in a Kubernetes Secret, supporting internal PKIs managed by cert-manager.

 ---